alwaysdata/documentation/remote-access/webdav/create-a-webdav-user/index.en.md

 {{< fig "images/admin-panel_list-webdav-users.en.png" "Administration interface: list of WebDAV users" >}}

-- Name: SSH user name prefixed with your account name,
+- Name: WebDAV user name prefixed with your account name,
 - Password: the password assigned to the user,
 - Root directory: the directory where the user finds their connection.